This post may contain affiliate links. Please read my disclosure policy.

 • Rinse the rice: Place rice in a large bowl and fill with cold water and move the rice around with your hands.
 Drain the rice and repeat this step until the water inside the bowl is clear.

 • Heat a medium to large pot and add oil.
-Once hot at the dried pasta and toast, until the pasta is light brown.
+Once hot at the dried spaghetti (you'll need about 40 small pieces of spaghetti or 1.75 ounces) and toast, until the pasta is light brown.
 Reduce the heat to medium low and add the onion and garlic and cooking, stirring, for 3 minutes until just slightly beginning to soften.

 • Add the rice, salt and water and turn heat to high.
 Bring to a boil and continue to cook until all the water has evaporated below the rice and the bubbles have disappeared, about 10 minutes.